How to care for a house rabbit: Vet shares 8 things you need to know

 Once you know how to litter box train a rabbit, using a litter box inside the cage will significantly cut down on the amount of time you spend cleaning your rabbit’s cage every day.
 Using a litter box when your rabbit is outside his or her cage can help preserve your carpets and other flooring!

-Be sure to use the best rabbit litter box and avoid clay-based or clumping litters that are designed for cats.
+Be sure to use one of the best rabbit litter boxes and one of the best litters for rabbits – avoid clay-based or clumping litters that are designed for cats.
 Instead, use paper pellet litter or even shredded newspaper.
 Most rabbits will take to using a litter box rather readily.
 If not, you can place a few of your rabbit’s stool pellets in the litter box to help them get the message.

 Part of responsible rabbit ownership is preventing boredom in your pet rabbits.
 It’s easy for house rabbits to become sedentary and under-stimulated, leading to weight gain or behavioral issues.
 There are many things you can do to help keep your rabbits engaged and entertained.